 • Agricultural Education – Agricultural Mechanics, Animal Science, Horticulture

-• Family and Consumer Sciences Education – Culinary Arts, Foods, Apparel Development
+• Family and Consumer Sciences Education – Culinary Arts, Food and Nutrition

-• Health Sciences Education – Health Team Relations, Health Science, Public Health Fundamentals
+• Health Sciences Education – Health Team Relations, Health Science, Nursing Fundamentals

-• Marketing and Entrepreneurship Education – Entrepreneurship, Marketing, Sports Marketing
+• Marketing and Entrepreneurship Education – Marketing, Hospitality & Tourism

-• Technology, Engineering and Design Education – Engineering Design, Scientific Visualization, STEM Investigation (Science, Technology, Engineering and Mathematics)
+• Technology, Engineering and Design Education – Engineering Design, Scientific Visualization, Digital Design & Animation

-• Trade and Industrial Education – Automotive, Construction, Digital Media, Drafting, Emergency Medical Technician, and Firefighter Technology.
+• Trade and Industrial Education – Automotive, Woodworking, Digital Media, Drafting, Emergency Medical Technician, and Firefighter Technology

-Within each program area, students have the opportunity to earn industry recognized credentials ensuring employers of potential employees’ skillsets.
-Credentials such as the Career Readiness Certificate, Microsoft Office Specialist, Adobe Certified User, Society of Automotive Excellence, A+, ServeSafe and National Center for Construction Education and Research provide an additional degree of excellence for our students.
+Within each program area, students have the opportunity to earn industry-recognized credentials ensuring employers of potential employees’ skillsets.
+Credentials such as the Career Readiness Certificate, Microsoft Office Specialist, Adobe Certified User, Certified Nursing Assistant, Society of Automotive Excellence, ServeSafe and OSHA provide an additional degree of excellence for our students.

 Our partnership with North Carolina’s Eastern Region and regional aerospace industries has been touted by the US Department of Education as being a model for the nation.
 We seek to expand our partnerships by seeking the valuable input from business and industry in the design and delivery of relevant and rigorous curriculum to the future workforce of Craven County and Eastern North Carolina.